What is a Workplace Violence Prevention Program?

 - What criminal activity risks are present or possible?

 List all the possibilities on the hazard assessment so that each can be mitigated and the risk reduced.
+Clearly identifying all hazards and the level of risk they present will help guide the rest of your plan.

 When considering how to secure the workplace, think beyond alarm systems and security cameras.
 Both of these systems are beneficial, but they usually don’t come into play until after an event has happened.
 Although, they can’t be discounted completely as they can be a deterrent against workplace violence.
 Assailants may not take action if they know their activities are being recorded or an alarm may sound.